alexguan/node-zookeeper-client/README.md

     * `sessionTimeout` Session timeout in milliseconds, defaults to 30 seconds.
     * `spinDelay` The delay (in milliseconds) between each connection attempts.
     * `retries` The number of retry attempts for connection loss exception.
+    * `connectionRetries` The number of retry attempts to connect to ZooKeeper (intial connection + connection loss), defaults to -1 in which the client will try to connect indefinetly.

   Defaults options: